 Once new street names/numbering/property names have been approved by the Local Authority, the Building Standards Team inform a standard list of organisations (currently 19) which include the Royal Mail, emergency services, Assessors for Central Scotland, utility companies, etc.

 The Royal Mail's website is regarded as the definitive source of addresses by delivery companies, banks, building societies etc.

 If an address has not been registered through the Council, the chances are that it will not be on the Royal Mail website and the above companies may decline to provide their services.

 We endeavour to pass new addresses to the Royal Mail before there is any need for mail delivery.
 The Royal Mail record these addresses initially as "not yet built" and do not publish them on their website until they are informed that the houses are ready for occupation.
 Therefore, as this stage, these addresses cannot be viewed by other parties.

 It is the developer's responsibility to inform the Royal Mail Address Development Centre when houses are ready for occupation.
 Contact details are as above.

-From 1st April 2015, Clackmannanshire Council now charges for the naming and numbering of new streets and properties (ie all new builds or changes to existing properties which result in the creation or deletion of postal addresses).
+On 1st April 2015, Clackmannanshire Council introduced charges for the naming and numbering of new streets and properties (ie all new builds or changes to existing properties which result in the creation or deletion of postal addresses).
 A list of the current charges is noted below: